 - (3) The board finds that the accountability system design and implementation should reflect the following principles and priorities: - (a) Student growth is an essential element in an effective school accountability system.
 However, inclusion of student growth shall not come at the expense of a commitment to and priority to get all students to academic standard.
 Washington's accountability system should work toward incorporating metrics of growth adequacy, which measure how much growth is necessary to bring students and schools to academic standard within a specified period of time.
-An objective standard of career and college-readiness for all students should remain the long-term focus of the system. - (b) The board recognizes that the transition to common core state standards creates practical challenges for shorter term goal-setting, as a new baseline of student performance is established on a series of more rigorous standards and assessments.
+An objective standard of career and college-readiness for all students should remain the long-term focus of the system. - (b) The board recognizes that the transition to a new accountability system created practical challenges for shorter term goal-setting, as a new baseline of student performance is established on a series of more rigorous standards and assessments.
 Normative measures of accountability are a transitional strategy during periods of significant change.
 Long-term, however, the accountability framework shall establish objective standards for index performance tiers and exit criteria for required action status.
 The board does not support a permanent system of moving, normative performance targets for our schools and students.
-The long-term goal remains gradually reduced numbers of schools in the bottom tiers of the index.
+The long-term goal remains gradually reduced numbers of schools in the bottom deciles of the Washington school improvement framework.

 - (c) To the greatest extent allowable by federal regulations, the federal accountability requirements for Title I schools should be treated as an integrated aspect of the overall state system of accountability and improvement applying to all schools.
-The composite achievement index score should be used as the standard measure of school achievement, and should be directly aligned with designations of challenged schools in need of improvement made annually by the superintendent of public instruction, and the lists of persistently lowachieving schools as required under federal regulations. - (d) The integration of state and federal accountability policies should also be reflected in program administration.
+The Washington school improvement framework should be used as the standard measure of school achievement, and should be directly aligned with designations of challenged schools in need of improvement made annually by the superintendent of public instruction, and the lists of persistently low-achieving schools as required under federal regulations. - (d) The integration of state and federal accountability policies should also be reflected in program administration.
 To the greatest extent allowed by federal regulation, state and federal improvement planning should be streamlined administratively through a centralized planning tool.

 Improvement and compliance plans required across various state programs and federal title programs should be similarly integrated to the extent allowable.
 Planning will become less burdensome and more meaningful when the linkages between programs become more apparent in the way they are administered.

-- (e) The state's graduation requirements should ultimately be aligned to the performance levels associated with career and college readiness.
-During implementation of these standards, the board recognizes the necessity of a minimum proficiency standard for graduation that reflects a standard approaching full mastery, as both students and educators adapt to the increased rigor of common core and the underlying standard of career and college-readiness for all students. - (f) In the education accountability framework, goal-setting should be a reciprocal process and responsibility of the legislature, state agencies, and local districts and schools.
+(e) In the education accountability framework, goal-setting should be a reciprocal process and responsibility of the legislature, state agencies, and local districts and schools.
 The state education system should set clearly articulated performance goals for itself in a manner consistent with the planning requirements established for school districts and schools.
-State goal-setting should be grounded in what is practically achievable in the short-term and aspirational in the long-term, and should reflect realistic assumptions about the level of resources needed, and the time necessary, for implementation of reforms to achieve the desired system outcomes. - (g) While the board supports the use of school improvement models beyond those identified by the federal Department of Education under the No Child Left Behind Act, the board will uphold a standard of rigor in review of these plans to ensure that authentic change occurs in instructional and leadership practices as a result of required action plan implementation.
-Rigorous school improvement models should not be overly accommodating of existing policies and practices in struggling schools, and summative evaluations should be able to document verifiable change in practice.
+State goal-setting should be grounded in what is practically achievable in the short-term and aspirational in the long-term, and should reflect realistic assumptions about the level of resources needed, and the time necessary, for implementation of reforms to achieve the desired system outcomes.